François Laroche: Biography

+In 1803, Laroche joined the Imperial Guard as a captain of the horse grenadiers and fought at the Battle of Austerlitz in 1805.
+Serving under Michel Ordener as captain of the second squadron, second company, Laroche distinguished himself during the campaign.

+Following Austerlitz, Napoleon appointed his brother-in-law, Prince Camille Borghèse, as the chef of the First Carabiniers.
+Lacking military experience, Borghèse relied heavily on Laroche, who had been promoted to major and was effectively in command.
+Borghèse’s neglect of his duties—he was notably absent during an inspection at Elbing on 8 May 1807—eventually led to Laroche’s promotion to colonel and official command of the regiment.

 The First Carabiniers were not present at Eylau, having been ordered late to follow the main body of the French Army, and then being ordered to hold a few miles away from the battlefield itself.
 The French casualties there were great, almost impossible to estimate.
 The regiment later marched past the frozen corpses of horses and men on the battle field.
 They caught up with the rest of the French Army in time to participate at Heilsberg, and later at Friedland.
 He was wounded by a sword blow to the head in combat at Ratisbon on 23 April 1809; subsequently, on 6 July, at the Battle of Wagram, commanding 1st Carabinier Regiment of Bessières's cavalry reserve, his horse was killed under him.